Particle Board is not a 4-Letter Word

 Since plywood is a natural product, it will carry the same characteristics as the tree species its made from.
 Most woods will be softer than compressed melamine, leaving it more vulnerable to dents and damage.
 Plywood does not offer a wipe clean surface and is also prone to yellowing over time.
 Since melamine is an engineered product, it has been designed to offer a wipe clean surface and will age gracefully over time.

 Water and moisture resistance for both Melamine and Plywood are virtually the same.
 Melamine is actually a little better due to the glues used as well as its more protective outer surface.
 The wood layers in Plywood will wick water and the glue used to hold the layers together is not water resistant.
-There are water resistant plywood but these are never used for cabinet material.
+There is water resistant plywood but these are never used for cabinet material.
 Many people claim high humid areas are not good for particle board.
 While cases like Hawaii are the exception, coastal homes like those found in Orange County will be fine.
 If humidity is a concern, your vendor may cover every exposed edge of particle board to seal it up.

 As already explained, plywood is simply a remnant from the solid wood cabinet days and is a vendor’s answer to keeping costs low while still being able to tout an all wood cabinet.
-As a cabinet maker we love the wide use and versatility of Melamine.
-There are applications that require plywood and every material has an application and time but in general Melamine is normally our go-to material.
+As a cabinet maker, we love the wide use and versatility of Melamine.
+There are applications that require plywood and every material has an application and time but in general, Melamine is normally our go-to material.
 However, many vendors use plywood for manufacturing all cabinets simply due to high demand.
-In this consumer driven society, they are pushed to sell any job and typically will not fight the consumer or contractor.
+In this consumer-driven society, they are pushed to sell any job and typically will not fight the consumer or contractor.
 After all, it is usually easier to give a customer what they want versus trying to educate them on alternatives.